rose-cooper/rose-cooper.github.io/README.md

 # How to update

-1. Make any changes locally and then push those changes to the 'dev' branch
+1. Make any changes locally (test with npm run start) and then push those changes to the 'dev' branch
-2. npm run deploy
-- builds website within the 'master' branch
+2. npm run deploy - builds website within the 'master' branch

 ## Home